colinBranca/computer-graphics/Homework4/readme.txt

 The direction is chosen using the uniform variable indicating whether it is dealing with the first or the second pass.

-The key callback listening for W/Q simply calls a Screenquad varying the value of the sigma that this class sends to the framebuffer through the uniform variable.
+The key callback listening for W/Q simply calls a Screenquad method varying the value of the sigma that this class sends to the framebuffer through the uniform variable.

 ## 2 - Screen Space Reflection